-Family Law Attorney Dedicated to Providing Compassionate, Effective Representation Throughout Florida
+Family Law Attorney Dedicated to Providing Compassionate, Effective Representation in Pensacola, Florida

 While the reason for the divorce does not come into play in establishing the “no-fault” ground for divorce, it may have some impact on other issues in the divorce, such as the parenting plan, spousal support, or the property division.
 Spencer Law, P.A. provides strong, effective representation in all of these areas.
 See below for a brief overview of each issue, or click on the topic for a more in-depth discussion of the law in this area and how our office can help.